 The basic typical Utilization Review process for paying workers compensation medical claims is as follows:

 - The process begins with the health care provider (who is seeking authorization for over $750 of medical services) submitting a request to the workers compensation insurer on a Form LWC-WC 1010 (Request of Authorization/Carrier or Self Insured Employer Response).
 The Form LWC-WC 1010 and all supporting medical documentation are to be faxed to the workers' compensation insurer and/or the designated utilization review representative.

 - Within five business days of receipt of the Form LWC-WC 1010, the workers compensation insurer will issue a response of either approval, denial, or approval with modification of the requested treatment on the Form LWC-WC-1010, and return the form to the requesting health care provider.

 - The workers compensation insurer and/or utilization review representative may send a Form LWC-WC-1010A (First Request) when the medical documentation submitted with the Form LWC-WC-1010 is not sufficient to complete the review for the requested medical services.

-- If the workers compensation insurer denies the requested treatment, or does not respond within 5 days, then within 15 calendar days of the date of denial, the health care provider must file a Form LWC-WC 1009 (Disputed Claim for Medical Treatment) to request a review by the OWCA Medical Director.
+- If the workers compensation insurer denies the requested treatment or does not respond within five days, then within 15 calendar days of the date of denial, the health care provider must file a Form LWC-WC 1009 (Disputed Claim for Medical Treatment) to request a review by the OWCA Medical Director.
 The Form LWC-WC 1009 must be accompanied by a copy of the Form LWC-WC 1010 (and Form LWC-WC 1010A, if applicable), and a copy of the supporting medical records.

 - Within 30 days after receipt of the Form LWC-WC 1009 and supporting documentation, the OWCA Medical Director will render a decision as to whether the medical treatment should be approved.